axltxl/m2bk/README.rst

 Drivers (``driver`` section)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once a backup files have been generated, they are then handled by a driver, whose job is to transfer resulting backup files to some form of storage (depending on the driver set on configuration).
+Once backup files have been generated, they are then handled by a driver, whose job is to transfer resulting backup files to some form of storage (depending on the driver set on configuration).
 Drivers (and their options) are set and configured inside the ``driver`` section like so: